-All paths lead to the middle, where the visitor’s centre offers lots of educational material and an interesting photo exposition can be found along a meandering walking-trail starting just outside the building.
+All paths lead to the middle, where the visitor’s center offers lots of educational material and an interesting photo exposition can be found along a meandering walking-trail starting just outside the building.

 Here two photos, who made it in the finales of the photo competition